at Trail of Tears State Park

 A shady picnic site overlooking the lake provides a parking space, a paved area, group and pedestal grills, an accessible table and a water fountain.

-This is a mostly level hilltop with one-inch gravel and provides fire rings, lantern posts, tables, benches and a vault toilet allowing side-transfers.
+This is a mostly level hilltop with 1-inch gravel and provides fire rings, lantern posts, tables, benches and a vault toilet allowing side-transfers.

 For more information, contact the park: